13 Interesting Facts About Eagle McMahon

 Since he broke onto the pro scene in 2015, Eagle has been a torchbearer for a new generation of disc golfers.
 While he continues to push the limits of what is possible with a disc, he has also used the rapidly evolving media landscape to tell his personal story.

-Eagle's growth from young phenom to perennial contender reveals both the explosive growth of the sport and the possibility of what is coming next.
+Eagle's growth from young phenom to established veteran reveals both the explosive growth of the sport and the possibility of what is coming next.
 Here are 13 interesting facts about one of the most exciting players in the game.

 His Name Really Is Eagle